 Betwixt the straight roads, scattered towns and confused moose in Eastern Ontario lies a bog.
-This bog is one of the biggest prehistoric bogs in Onatrio, yet the people of Ottawa don’t really know much about it.
-I of course being the adventurous human that I am, and Canada having a distinct lack of castles, had to see the beautiful bog for myself.
+This bog is one of the biggest prehistoric bogs in Ontario, yet the people of Ottawa don’t really know much about it.
+I, of course, being the adventurous human that I am, and Canada having a distinct lack of castles, had to see the beautiful bog for myself.
 Was I disappointed?
 Heck no!

-I brought along my canon 6D with the incredible 24-70mm f/4.0 lens to get these landscape shots.
-All editing done in Lightroom.
+I brought along my Canon 6D with the incredible 24-70mm f/4.0 lens to get these landscape shots.
+All editing is done in Lightroom.

 Scroll to see my favourite shots as well as some fun bog facts.

 Mer Bleue Bog has been a World Heritage site since 1995.
 That is almost 25 years of peaty glory in the Ottawa Area.